kchawla-pi/united-states-of-browsers/README.md

 # united-states-of-browsers
-A project to combine &amp; organize history and bookmarks across multiple browsers and browser profiles.
+A project to combine and organize history and bookmarks across multiple browsers and browser profiles.

  - Built with python3.6
- - using Pycharm 2017.2.3 CE
+ - using Pycharm 2017.3 CE
- - On Windows 10 x64 Creators Update
+ - On Windows 10 x64 Fall Creators Update
- - For Mozilla Firefox.
+ - For Mozilla Firefox, Chrome, Opera, Vivaldi
  - May work with other Windows versions.

-Does not support other OS and browsers YET.
+Does not support other OSes YET.
 Easy to make it work for other OSes.
-Changing path locations for Mozilla profile folder should make it work on other OS.
+Changing path locations for browser profile folder should make it work on other OS.
 (TODO)

-Following functionality has been implemented as of Dec 2, 2017:
+Following functionality has been implemented as of Jan 30, 2018:
- - The merging firefox browser history databases functionality has been implemented.
+ - Browser histories of Firefox, Chrome, Opera and Vivaldi can be combined into one database.
- - Keyword and Date range search available via the UI.
+ - Keyword and Date range search available via the web-based UI.

 ##### To Check it out: (Currently, instructions for command line only)